How to disable WordPress heartbeat API to reduce CPU usage

 */ add_action( 'init', 'stop_heartbeat', 1 ); function stop_heartbeat() { wp_deregister_script('heartbeat'); } /**

-The above code disables heartbeat sitewide and many of the functions of WordPress that were normally available would not work when this code has been added.
-But this one promises the most reduced CPU usage.
-Currently, we also use this code and every time we are done writing a post then we remove it for sometime just to change the post URL before publishing and editing the tags.
+Currently, we also use this code, and every time we are done writing a post we remove it for some time just to change the post URL before publishing and editing the tags.
 (These functions don’t work when Heartbeat API is disabled.)

 We make use of the global WordPress $pagenow variable to determine which page user is currently at.
 We can make use of a conditional if statement to define the pages on which the WordPress Heartbeat API should be enabled.